nadethoughts/Aetheria/Campaigns/Nimble/Campaign Synopsis - Through Session 09.md

 - Rubius's axe is intelligent, comforting, and unusually powerful.
 - Umbrail found a historical account of a similar cursed axe that corrupts its wielder and may be depowered at the Shadow Well.
 - The axe consumes souls, overrides Rubius's judgment, can turn his rage against allies, and returns after being thrown away.
-- Rubius has three tracked Shadow Points.
+- Rubius has five transcript-supported Shadow Points after accepting two Session 09 bargains; the written Wound trigger creates an unresolved possible sixth point.
 - Alder's patron wants Rubius killed and the axe taken.
 - Alder's lost heirloom lies in the Undershadow, and Alder senses a broad route toward it.
 - Alder's lost family heirloom is believed to be in the Undershadow.